Pair your professional experience with a flexible, hybrid MPH degree.

 This is an opportunity for you to learn first-hand about organizations, operations, and special activities of selected agencies, institutions, and industries concerned with public health practice.
 You may complete your field experience at any agency as long as the agencies’ goal is to enhance the health of the public.
 The field experience can be completed at your location or anywhere in the world.

-The MPH project provides a culminating experience for you, enabling you to demonstrate the use of public health principles and competencies.
-The MPH Culminating experience can be completed at your location, at your convenience.
+The MPH culminating experience (project) enables you to demonstrate the use of public health principles and competencies.
+The MPH culminating experience can be completed at your location, at your convenience.

 There are five MPH culminating options:

 - Certified in Public Health Exam (CPH).
 Certification as a Public Health Professional demonstrates your command of a standard of knowledge and skills in public health; encourages lifelong learning; adds credibility to public health profession; increases public health awareness, fosters an environment of professional community and puts you ahead of the curve as a public health professional.
-Students are eligible to take the CPH exam after completing 21 credits by the end of fall term.
-The 21 credits must include the core concept courses.
-EPPHP students who take the non-credit bearing CPH exam to satisfy this requirement will substitute additional 4 credits elective courses.
+Students are eligible to take the CPH exam after completing the core courses.
+EPPHP students who take the non-credit bearing CPH exam to satisfy this requirement will substitute additional 3-4 credits elective courses.
+To date, our students passage rate is 95%

 - Consultation report – the consultative report offers students the opportunity to address a real problem faced by a public health agency (public or private) and produce a product for a real client.